Gerry Garvan: Club career

 On 19 November 1967, while playing for Shelbourne against Bohemians at Dalymount Park, Garvan helped Jimmy O'Connor score the fastest hat-trick in top division domestic football history.
 Garvan provided the cross which allowed O'Connor to head home his third goal in the space of 2 minutes and 13 seconds.
 He also had a hand in both other goals that created world history to this day.

 Family

 When Garvan married his wife Mary Martin, he married into a notable Irish footballing family.
 His father-in-law, Con Martin, was an international during the 1940s and 1950s and captained both Ireland teams – the FAI XI and the IFA XI.
-Garvan subsequently worked as an insurance broker and formed a company, Martin & Garvan Insurances Ltd. His brother-in-law Mick Martin played for both the Republic of Ireland and Manchester United while his son, Owen Garvan, used to play for Crystal Palace F.C.
+Garvan subsequently worked as an insurance broker and formed a company, Martin & Garvan Insurances Ltd. His brother-in-law Mick Martin played for both the Republic of Ireland and Manchester United while his son, Owen Garvan, played for Ipswich Town and Crystal Palace.